This popular article was updated in 2017, covering the newest Markdown editors for Windows and reviewing how some older ones have fared over time.

-You do not see raw code in Texts, as it formats the code in traditional WYSIWYG style.
+You don’t see raw code in Texts, as it formats the code in traditional WYSIWYG style.
 This is the only editor in this lineup that hides the syntax code from you.

-Texts caters more to the WYSIWYG crowd who wants to export their documents into PDF, Word, HTML5, ePUB, etc. It includes Tex for math formulas, and some special handling of ad-hoc hyperlinks, footnotes, and tables.
+Texts caters more to WYSIWYG users who want to export their documents into PDF, Word, HTML5, ePUB, etc. It includes Tex for math formulas, and some special handling of ad-hoc hyperlinks, footnotes, and tables.
 Other advanced features are support for Unicode, OpenType fonts, and presentation mode.

 Exporting to PDF also requires an install of XeLaTeX.

 Personally, Texts did not fit my preferred writing style and was quirky to me in how it processes styles and hides the raw markup as I type it.

 If you want a vanilla Windows or Mac app, a WYSIWYG writing style, and good exporting options, Texts could be just the ticket.
 It also has some interesting features like shifting paragraphs, “paste-as” options, and an “insert bibliography” feature.

 WriteMonkey focuses on the “clean” and distraction-free UI.
 The interface has almost nothing on it, and it’s designed to be used full-screen.
 A right-click will pull up all the program’s extensive options, including file and folder view, table of contents, bookmarks, and so much more.
 It’s a single-pane editor that doesn’t hide the Markdown source.
 Minimal syntax highlighting can be enabled if desired; otherwise you see plain text.